 - Transfer the elderberry syrup into a mason jar with a lid and store in the refrigerator.

 I hope you enjoy!
 This makes a bunch of syrup – way more bang for your buck than buying it at the store!
 We keep ours in the fridge all the time and take about 2-4 tablespoons daily.
 Making elderberry syrup at home is a wonderful way to get all the health benefits of elderberries everyday to keep your body healthy, glowing and vibrant!
 Drink 1 tablespoon 4 times a day.

 Elderberry Syrup Recipe

-- In a medium pot, cover and boil the elderberries and 2 cinnamon sticks in water.
+- In a medium pot, cover and boil the elderberries, cinnamon sticks, ginger, cloves, and nutmeg in water.
 When the water gets to a boil turn the heat down to a simmer.
 Let it simmer for 30 minutes, covered.
 It is optional to mash the berries to release extra flavor in the juice, but not needed.

-- While it is warm, add 1 cup of honey, lemon juice and ginger to the elderberry juice and mix well.
+- While it is warm, add 1 cup of honey and lemon juice to the elderberry juice and mix well.
 Another option is to substitute honey for maple syrup if giving to children under 1 as they should not have honey, or use Monk Fruit sugar for sugar-free.

 - Transfer the elderberry syrup into a 32 ounce mason jar with a lid and store it in the refrigerator.
 Serve 1 tablespoon 4 times a day.